 Change the World, Start with ENERGY STAR

-Throughout the year, EPA collaborates with ENERGY STAR retail, manufacturer, and utility partners on the national campaign to encourage all individuals to join the national movement of Americans taking small steps that add up to a big difference in the fight against global warming.
+Throughout the year, EPA collaborates with ENERGY STAR retail, manufacturer, and utility partners on the national campaign to encourage all individuals to join the national movement of Americans taking small steps that add up to a big difference in the fight against climate change.
 A key component of the Change the World, Start with ENERGY STAR campaign is the pledge.
 The ENERGY STAR Pledge includes a number of actions consumers can take, from home improvement ideas to choosing ENERGY STAR qualified products.

 The links below will take you to training materials and tools related to the products included in the ENERGY STAR Pledge and national campaign outreach.
 These resources are designed to help you, your staff, and your vendors communicate effectively to consumers about the benefits of purchasing products that have earned the ENERGY STAR.